nivan/covidClusters/README.md

 ## How to setup the tool for your region

-After cloning the project, it is necessary to import the required datasets.
+After cloning the project, it is necessary to configure and application and import the required datasets.
 Here, the data of bairrosRecife application (https://nivan.github.io/covidClusters/bairrosRecife/) will be used as an example.
 Each application needs two files:

 - index.html: mainly used to import libraries and datasets
 - main.js: contains the code of the multiple coordinate views widgets.